vegaprotocol/vega/GETTING_STARTED.md

   ```bash
   vega init -f
   ```
-this will trigger a password prompt which will be used to encrypt your vega nodewallets.
+this will trigger a password prompt which will be used to encrypt your vega node wallets.

 If used in automation you can specify a file containing the password:
 ```bash